klauer/epics-sumo-mirror/doc/configuration-files.rst

   A string that specifies a buildtag stem, for details see :ref:`sumo options <reference-sumo-Options>`.

-db
+dbdir
-  The filename of the dependency database, for details see :ref:`sumo options <reference-sumo-Options>`.
+  The directory where the dependency database file is found, for details see :ref:`sumo options <reference-sumo-Options>`.

 dbrepo